alieliacik/MovieDB-API--Styled-Components-Master/README.md

-<strong> Lets start with first animation.
-I realy like play with aniamtions.
-I did not use any css library.
-Because I know how heavy they for for big applications.
-My firs animation appears once per minute.
-I didn't want to show user when they visit home page every time.
-One minute still not to much but of course I can determine the time.
+<strong> Let's start with the first animation.
+I really like to play with animations.
+I did not use any CSS library.
+I know how they can make slow big applications.
+My first animation appears once per minute.
+I didn't want to show the user when they visit the home page every time.
+One minute still not too much, but of course, I can determine the time.
 Now see the picture below.  </strong>

 &nbsp;